-We use the latest technology to improve operational efficiencies.
+We use the latest technologies to improve operational efficiencies.
 Locating wheelchairs in a busy airport can lead to delays for passengers and ultimately the airline.
-We use a barcoding system for wheelchairs so we know exactly where they are and what condition they’re in.
+We can use a barcoding system for wheelchairs so we know exactly where they are and what condition they're in.
 Our unique real-time resource allocation system supports the planning and allocation of staff and equipment to best meet specific passenger needs and gives us and our clients complete visibility of PRM operations.
 The system creates optimum shift pattern models using real time flight and passenger information.
 The result is reduced operational costs and increased productivity.

 Key benefits for the client include:

 - reliable, efficient services that reduce delays, and